microsoft/vscode-iot-workbench/docs/iot-devkit.md

 Follow these steps to prepare the development environment for the IoT DevKit:

 1. Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 It provides the necessary toolchain for compiling and uploading Arduino code.

+    **Note:** Arduino IDE `1.8.7` has breaking changes, causing board package and library installation failures.
+It is recommended to that you install version `1.8.6`

    * Windows: Use Windows Installer version
    * macOS: Drag and drop the Arduino into `/Applications`
    * Ubuntu: Unzip it into `$HOME/Downloads/arduino-1.8.5`